walterayiego/Intranet-System/README.md

 ## Project Overview

 Intranet is a web application designed to streamline communication and collaboration within the Vihiga organization.
-It provides a centralized platform for employees to access important information, share updates, and connect with each other.
+It provides a centralized platform for employees to access important information, share updates, and connect with each other. <br>
 Live view : [Click Here](https://intranet-system.netlify.app)
+Test Credentials : test2@gmail.com password: test2@gmail.com

 ## Features